leetvr/hy/docs/source/tutorial/blocks.rst

 :term:`players<player>` can freely walk through.

 Thinking back to when you played your freshly-created world, you might wonder why you didn’t simply fall through the floor.
-The answer is that `hy create` automatically places a plane of concrete blocks at :math:`y = 15` for you, so you had somewhere to run around.
+The answer is that ``hy create`` automatically places a plane of concrete blocks at :math:`y = 15` for you, so you had somewhere to run around. **TODO maybe not? perhaps you just stand on the magic floor**

 The Hytopia Editor
 ------------------